NStrijbosch/hub-module-notes/docs/hub.md

 ## power_off() TODO

-> Not acutaal shutdown, display is cleared and led is turned off.
+> Not actual shutdown, display is cleared and led is turned off.
 Hub stays connected.

 __Sample code:__
 ``` python